codejutsu1/tulo/README.md

-## A FinTech api for airtime and utility bills.
+## A FinTech API for Airtime and utility bills.

 ### About Tulo API

-This is the backend API t0:
+This is the backend API to:

 - Purchase Airtime and data
     - MTN